Our Goal is Sustainable, Zero Waste, ECO-Friendly, & Plastic Free Packaging

 For example, we have all seen those lovely jars with "bamboo" or "wood" lids.
 However, that "wooden cap" is simply a veneer that still requires an inner plastic lid in order to function.
 There is as much plastic (and sometimes even more) in that "natural looking" cap as a traditional plastic cap.
 How much has that pretty veneer added to the carbon footprint of that packaging?
 How much are you, the consumer paying extra for that "natural-looking" packaging?

-We strive to continue to stay true to our values, so with that, we hope you know that when it comes to packaging, we are always striving for better.
+We continue to stay true to our belief that simple is almost always better.
+We hope you know that when it comes to packaging, we are always striving for better.
 As we grow, evolve, and learn we will continue to work even harder.

 What We Do!